 EHR systems provide a platform for implementing new clinical interventions developed from analysis of previously captured EHR data and evaluating effects using prospectively collected EHR data.

-Weill Cornell Medical College investigators can request inpatient electronic health record data via DISCOVERY/TRAC and outpatient data via Physician Organization Information Services.
+Investigators can request inpatient electronic health record data via DISCOVERY/TRAC and outpatient data via Physician Organization Information Services.

 ITS can provide infrastructure and management for high performance computing needs, including specialized setups.